hamburgcodingschool/design-fundamentals/README.md

 # Design Fundamentals – Cheat Sheet
-Additional material on the course Design Fundamentals at Hamburg Coding School.

 ## What is design?
-Design is communication.
-Like we cannot not communicate, we cannot not design.
+*Design is communication.* As we cannot not communicate, we cannot not design.
 Design is closely connected to creation.
-We as humans are inherently creative.
+Also we as humans are inherently creative.
 We strive to create solutions to overcome limitations or obstacles and ease our lives.
 To learn, develop and grow.
 As soon as we create, we think about how something works.
 That is design.
 Design is how it works.
 Design always solves a problem.
-Design always serves a purpose.
-Design is consciously taking decisions to shape how something works and looks in order to support its purpose.
+Design always serves a purpose. **Design is consciously taking decisions to define how something works (and in turn looks) in order to support its purpose.**

+Design is the process of selecting and adjusting design parameters that make a difference in the given context (sender/identity/message/channel/identity/receiver/interaction), so users can digest (learn) the content (storyline) with focus and get value out of using it (your website or app).

 ## Why design?
-As we cannot not do it, let's do it intentionally, in order to support our purpose.
-Good design is intentional.
+As we cannot not do it, let's do it intentionally in order to support our purpose. **Good design is intentional.**

+## Define your purpose
+Define who (person/brand = provider of service/product) is saying what (message/call-to-action) to whom (users/customers).
+Set a goal for what you want to achieve upfront, your design goals derive from that motly.
+Information creates context, context gives you constraints, constraints help to decide how to approach your target group.

+## What can design do?
+### The basic layer of design is usability.
+Making your message accesible, readable and usable for the audience you want to reach.
+### The second layer is styling or branding.
+It is used to add emotion and context which appeal to a certain audience.

 ## Principles

+### Always start with why.
+* Why are you doing this design?
+* Who is sending the message?
+* Who is it for?
+* What should it achieve?
+* When is it good (=successful)?
+* What is the overall context?
+* What's the channel/medium?

-* Constraints are your friend.
+### Constraints are your friend.
-  * * They help you take (design) decisions.
+Constraints define the boundaries of how you can design something to work effectively.
+Contraints help you take (design) decisions and thereby direct you an.
 The context adds meaning and intent and sets constraints.
 Use them to communicate your message effectively to an audience it is relevant to and make them act on it.
 Design always aims to create impact and alter peoples behavior.

-Quotes
-Keep it simple stupid.
-Less is more.
-Reduce to the max.
-Good design is not when there’s nothing left to add, but when there’s nothing left to take away.
-Content is King, design is queen.

-Constraints are your friend.

-Process:
-Define who (person/brand = provider of service/product) is saying what (message/call-to-action) to whom (users/customers).
-Set a goal for what you want to achieve upfront, your design goals derive from that motly.
-Information creates context, context gives you constraints, constraints help to decide how to approach your target group.

-Tricks:

-Eye-squeeze-test (for judging on which elements take what amount of attention (weight), apart from their content (just visual appearance).

-Basic principles:
+### Contrast
+Use big steps, that really make a difference to the reader, instead of light and subtle differences that might not get notice.
+Contrast is what makes the difference clear.

 Always try to respect (social) context and (channels) conventions.
 Learned stuff that users already now from their reality/life.
 - For example clicking on the logo usually leads back to the homepage.
 Or links are underlined and colored.
 Things that are interactive, show that and also react on hover.